RichardDooling/ArtBizLaw/Trademark/Trademark.md

 The district court found that SPAM merchandise and Muppet merchandise featuring Spa'am "[c]learly ... derive their associations from a primary product — luncheon meat, in the case of SPAM, and a Muppet motion picture, in the case of Spa'am."
-Slip Op. at 13.
-It noted that "purchasers of SPAM merchandise would generally be consumers of the luncheon meat," *id.,* and that "[c]onsumers of merchandise bearing the likeness and/or name of Spa'am will buy it because they like Spa'am, the Muppets, and/or *Muppet Treasure Island.*" *Id.* at 8.
-Thus, the separation between the markets for luncheon meat and puppet entertainment carries over into the secondary merchandising market.
+It noted that "purchasers of SPAM merchandise would generally be consumers of the luncheon meat," and that "[c]onsumers of merchandise bearing the likeness and/or name of Spa'am will buy it because they like Spa'am, the Muppets, and/or *Muppet Treasure Island.*" Thus, the separation between the markets for luncheon meat and puppet entertainment carries over into the secondary merchandising market.

-This finding is not clearly erroneous.
-Our opinion in [*Universal City Studios, Inc. v.
-Nintendo Co.,* (2d Cir.
-1984)](http://scholar.google.com/scholar_case?case=18336133881200662092) explains why.
-In that case, the competing marks "King Kong" and "Donkey Kong" appeared in different primary markets — motion pictures and video games respectively.
-As to secondary products featuring Donkey Kong, we noted that "since the videogame [Donkey Kong] is by far the dominant source of goodwill for these characters, consumer impressions of these other items are likely to be generated by the videogame, diminishing the possibility that the items will create more confusion among consumers than the videogame itself." *Id.* at 117 n.
-7. Likewise, the character Spa'am, even as he appears on merchandise, will be defined almost entirely by his appearance in *Muppet Treasure Island.* This connection will be strengthened by the presence of the *Muppet Treasure Island*
+This finding is not clearly erroneous. &hellip;[T]he character Spa'am, even as he appears on merchandise, will be defined almost entirely by his appearance in *Muppet Treasure Island.* This connection will be strengthened by the presence of the *Muppet Treasure Island*